asantibanez/udacity-go-ubiquitous/README.md

 Objective
 --------------
-Create a Watch Face for project Sunshine.
+- Create a Watch Face for project Sunshine
+- Use Wearable Apis